ExpertKiD/learn-mysql/Books/Book-1-Introduction-to-SQL/chapter-3-Querying-data-with-SELECT-statement.md

 * a list of columns from a table you want to query.
 * a FROM clause is required for this cause.
 * after every column comes a comma.
-* Except: no comma ater the last column.
+* Except: no comma after the last column.

 ```sql
 SELECT <column_name>,<column_name>,<column_name> FROM <table_name>;